 The bride is wearing diamond white, I think.
 You know how it goes: very few details are shared.
 The maid of honor is wearing persimmon.

 Waistcoat – duff or dove gray – that is the question.

 It would be my pleasure to share a photo or two from my wedding day.
 The wedding will be in October.
 So, if you don’t receive a photo until early November, it is not because I have forgotten.

 I do not mind if you use my question in the query section, and I give you permission to edit it as you see fit.

 It is funny how paths almost cross.
 I used to live in St. Paul in the early 90s.

 I am glad to hear you decided on the Stresemann!
 I would have chosen it as well if I would not have acquired a superb morning coat from 1926 a couple of years ago… but that’s another story.

-Your Best Man can wear a normal suit, that should be fine.
-My Best Man wore a tuxedo all day, and I chose a tailcoat for the evening.
+Your best man can wear a normal suit, which should be fine.
+My best man wore a tuxedo all day, and I chose a tailcoat for the evening.
 Since you are the bridegroom, you should be dressed a notch above the other men.

 Kind regards, arbiter elegantiarum

 In case you do have a question as well, please do not hesitate to ask and we will try to help you.